hana-aljn/trip-type-prediction/README.md

 ---

-## 🧠 Machine Learning Methods Used
+## 🧠 Machine Learning Methods Used:

 This project applies the following core machine learning and data science methods: